Relay Observability

 If the message was delivered but the handler failed, look up the trace:

-curl http://localhost:4242/api/relay/messages/{messageId}/traceCheck the status and errorMessage fields on each span.
-A failed status with an error message tells you exactly what went wrong in the subscriber handler.
+curl http://localhost:4242/api/relay/messages/{messageId}/traceCheck status and errorMessage on each span.
+A failed status with an error message tells you exactly what went wrong.
 For Claude Code adapter failures, the error typically includes the Agent SDK error message.

 Check endpoint health